aer0ss/aerofs/src/lizard/README.md

 If you're working on Hosted Private Cloud, you need to run the Celery worker to process the tasks.

-1. Make sure redis is running: `$ redis-server /usr/local/etc/redis.conf`

-2. Run Celery: `$ ./env/bin/celery worker -A "lizard.celery_worker.celery" -l DEBUG`
+1. Run Celery: `$ ./env/bin/celery worker -A "lizard.celery_worker.celery" -l DEBUG`

 Notes